Gamma conjecture I for flag varieties: Introduction

 \subsection{Acknowledgements}

 I would like to thank Thomas Lam and Leonardo Mihalcea for their interest and valuable discussions.
-I am grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+I am grateful to the Max Planck Institute for Mathematics in Bonn for its financial support and for providing an excellent working environment.